| Exploring PGR Chart 1 1. Study Chart

 and region?
 Make a general statement comparing the population growth rates in the six

+regions.
 3. Make a copy of the blank Comparative Data Table and

 label the first column Countries, the second column Population growth rate, 198095,